Bubba Ray Dudley: Aces & Eights (2012–2013)

 On the following episode of Impact Wrestling, Ray was attacked by the returning Mr. Anderson, who later in the evening, cost Ray his title rematch with Styles.
 Two weeks later, after teasing a break-up with Aces & Eights, the group ambushed Anderson in retaliation.
-On the November 21 episode of Impact Wrestling titled "Turning Point", Mr. Anderson and Bully Ray faced off in a match where it was Anderson's career vs. the Aces & Eights stable.
+On November 21, at Turning Point, Mr. Anderson and Bully Ray faced off in a match where it was Anderson's career vs. the Aces & Eights stable.
 Anderson won, forcing the end of the Aces & Eights.

 On February 13, 2014, Bully Ray lost to Mr. Anderson in a Casket match, ending the feud.

 Feud with the Carters and TNA Hall of Fame (2014–2015)

 On March 9, Bully Ray was introduced by Dixie Carter to be the special guest referee for the Eight-Man Lethal Lockdown match at Lockdown.
 During the match, he attacked Team Dixie's captain, Bobby Roode, allowing Team MVP to be victorious, turning face once again.
 Ray then feuded with Roode, culminating in a match at Sacrifice; Carter interfered and cost Ray the match.
-Over the following weeks, Bully Ray invaded TNA Headquarters and Dixie's home, threatening to put her through a table.
+Over the following weeks, Ray invaded TNA Headquarters and Dixie Carter's home, threatening to put her through a table.
 On May 22, Dixie and Ethan Carter III came out to confront MVP and his alliance for their actions.
-But, when Bully Ray interrupted the confrontation, he was ultimately laid out by MVP's alliance and put through a table by EC3.
+But, when Ray interrupted the confrontation, he was ultimately laid out by MVP's alliance and put through a table by EC3.
 On June 5, MVP along with EC3 and Rockstar Spud challenged Ray, Austin Aries and Samoa Joe to a First Blood Match, which Bully and his team won after Bully hit EC3 with a steel chain.
-At Slammiversary, Bully was defeated by EC3 after Bully went through a table from the top rope.
-Later that night it was announced that Bully, along with Devon, would be inducted into the TNA Hall of Fame as Team 3D at Bound for Glory.
+At Slammiversary, Ray was defeated by EC3 after Bully went through a table from the top rope.
+Later that night it was announced that Ray, along with Devon, would be inducted into the TNA Hall of Fame as Team 3D at Bound for Glory.
 On August 7, Bully Ray finally succeeded in putting Dixie Carter through a table.
 At Bound for Glory, Team 3D defeated Tommy Dreamer and Abyss.
 This event was the final contracted date for each member of Team 3D.

 On the May 8, 2015 episode of Impact Wrestling, Ray made a one-night appearance as the special guest referee for the TNA World Heavyweight Championship match between Kurt Angle and Eric Young.
-On the July 15 episode of Impact Wrestling, Bully made his return to TNA, where he was revealed by Dixie Carter as the new General Manager.
-However, it was announced on July 24 that Bully Ray had departed from the company due to being unhappy with the "current state of affairs within the company."
+On the July 15 episode of Impact Wrestling, Bully made his return to TNA, where he was revealed by Dixie Carter as the new general manager.
+However, it was announced on July 24 that Ray had departed from the company, due to being unhappy with the "current state of affairs within the company."